 Making the same beef stew using the Foodi’s slow-cooker function proved more challenging.
 After 8 hours of cooking on low (per our recipe), the beef was fine, just not as juicy and tender as the beef made using the slow-cooker function of our favorite multicooker.
 To understand why, we heated precisely 5 pounds of water in the Foodi on the low slow-cooker setting and tracked the temperature for 5 hours.
-We then compared the results to the results of the same test performed in the Zavor multicooker.
-In the Foodi, the water reached a maximum temperature of only 194.2 degrees—about 7 degrees lower than the maximum temperature of the water in the Zavor.
+We then compared the results to the results of the same test performed in our winner.
+In the Foodi, the water reached a maximum temperature of only 194.2 degrees—about 7 degrees lower than the maximum temperature of the water in our winner.
 Plus, it took nearly 3 hours for the water in the Foodi to reach its maximum temperature, and the temperature remained the same for about an hour as the machine was initially heating.
-By comparison, the water in the Zavor reached its maximum temperature of 200.9 degrees less than 30 minutes into the cooking cycle and stayed there for the remaining 7 hours.
-This drastic difference in temperature over time explains why the beef cooked in the Foodi wasn’t as tender as the beef cooked in the Zavor.
+By comparison, the water in our winner reached its maximum temperature of 200.9 degrees less than 30 minutes into the cooking cycle and stayed there for the remaining 7 hours.
+This drastic difference in temperature over time explains why the beef cooked in the Foodi wasn’t as tender as the beef cooked in our winning multicooker.

 Although the Foodi couldn’t match the performance of our favorite multicooker, we still wanted to test if it could air-fry effectively.
 We prepared store-bought frozen French fries and made the Chicken Parmesan and Homemade French Fries recipes from Air Fryer Perfection in the Foodi.
 Then we compared the results to samples of the same foods cooked in our winning air fryer.
 The store-bought French fries prepared in the Foodi emerged golden brown all over, and tasters said they couldn’t tell the difference between samples heated in either machine.
 The homemade fries and chicken both cooked a little bit faster in the Foodi than our recipes called for, and they both had a few overbrowned spots, but ultimately both recipes were fully cooked and crispy—on par with the food produced in our favorite air fryer.